Dear Parents/Guardians and Tinkerers,

 - Snack and Lunch in a sack that is easy to carry.
 Fruit and water are available throughout the day, provided by Tinkering Camp.

 - Reusable water bottle.
 We have a water cooler but do not provide disposable cups.

 - Layers!
 If the marine layer is in, provide a warm shirt or jacket.

-While it is unlikely, should an injury occur during Tinkering School LA we will take whatever steps are necessary to obtain proper care.
+While it is unlikely, should an injury occur during Tinkering Camp we will take whatever steps are necessary to obtain proper care.
 These steps include: